Killing of Jared Bridegan: Arrests

 In January 2023, Tenon was arrested and charged with conspiracy to commit murder, second-degree murder with a weapon and accessory after the fact to a capital felony.
 After the arrest warrant, phone records revealed that Tenon and one of the suspects had 35 calls in February, 30 calls in March, and additional calls between May and June.
 Tenon accepted a plea deal, pleading guilty to second-degree murder, with the other charges dropped and agreed to testify in the trial.
 Tenon confessed and accepted that he was the triggerman.
 He was sentenced to 15 years in prison.

-In March 2023, Mario Fernandez-Saldana - the husband of the victim's ex-wife, Shanna Gardner-Fernandez - was arrested in Orange County, Florida.
+In March 2023, Mario Fernandez Saldana, the husband of the victim's ex-wife, Shanna Gardner-Fernandez, was arrested in Orange County, Florida.
 A grand jury indicted him on charges of first-degree murder, conspiracy to commit murder, solicitation to commit a capital felony, and child abuse.
 In August 2023, Bridegan's ex-wife, Shanna Gardner-Fernandez, was indicted by the grand jury on the same charges.
 Both pleaded not guilty.
-Prosecutors are seeking the death penalty against the suspects.
+Originally, the prosecutors were seeking the death penalty against the suspects, before they agreed to take the death penalty off the table in November 2025, with the support of Bridegan's widow and family.
+On August 26, 2026, Mario Fernandez Saldana was convicted of first degree murder as well as solicitation of murder.

 Legacy

-After Jared's murder, his widow Kirsten Bridegan started the Bridegan foundation in his honor.
+After Jared's murder, his widow Kirsten Bridegan started the Bridegan Foundation in his honor.
 The foundation has created the "Bexley Box" to donate to police departments and sheriff's offices, first in Florida and then around the country.
 These boxes contain basic necessities and comfort items for children, such as toys, sippy cups, diapers in assorted sizes, and blankets.
 Their goal is to "make children's experiences at police stations a little less traumatic and scary".